Abu Ibrahim al-Hashimi al-Qurashi: Rise to power

 When IS began to lose more and more of its territory from 2016, al-Baghdadi ordered that the Islamic State should prepare for its return to an insurgency modus operandi.
 Al-Qurashi was put in charge of preserving the organization's finances and ideology in the face of repeated defeats.
-He was based at al-Qa'im until the town was attacked by Iraqi security forces in October 2017, whereupon he relocated to Syria.
+He was based at al-Qa'im until the town was captured by Iraqi security forces in October 2017, whereupon he relocated to Syria.
 Despite this, the pro-IS biography also claimed that al-Qurashi took part in the concurrent Battle of Mosul (2016–2017).
 From 2017 to 2018, discontent grew in IS due to repeated defeats, resulting in a so-called "fitna" and the rise of "Jahmism and Irja", ideological divergences within IS.
 Al-Qurashi reportedly played a major role in suppressing the internal dissent and killed several IS members who had voiced misgivings over Abu Bakr al-Baghdadi's leadership.
 He also continued to work on reforming the internal structure of IS, restructuring the old ministries to focus solely on military activity and firing unnecessary IS officials.

 Following the Battle of Baghuz Fawqani, al-Baghdadi designated al-Qurashi as his successor.
 According to the Islamic State, al-Qurashi was a veteran in fighting against Western nations, being a religiously educated and experienced commander.
 At the time, IS described him as "the scholar, the worker, the worshipper", a "prominent figure in jihad", and an "emir of war".